tpage99/wcpartners/src/pages/careers/executive-director.md

 ---
 path: "/careers/executive-director"
 title: "Executive Director"
-description: "WC Partners is seeking an Executive Director to lead all aspects of the organization including administration of current programs and partnerships in service of citizens with developmental disabilities and their families in Webster County, Missouri."
+description: "WC Partners is seeking an Executive Director to lead all aspects of the organization including administration of current programs and partnerships in service of citizens with developmental disabilities and their families in Webster County, Missouri.
+Applications due by Friday, January 3, 2020 at end of business day."
 category: "careers"
 ---